jimmyg1997/agora/README.md

 ## What is *agora* ?

 *Agora* is system that implements Markowitz Portfolio Optimization method (classical mean-variance technique).
+Harry Markowitz's 1952 paper is the undeniable classic, which turned portfolio optimization from an art into a science.
+The key insight is that by combining assets with different expected returns and volatilities, one can decide on a mathematically optimal allocation which minimises the risk for a target return – the set of all such optimal portfolios is referred to as the efficient frontier.

 It is extensible, and can be useful for a casual investor giving initial insights through as a serious *Financial Instrument Analysis* or *Portfolio Management*.
+The software relies on Yahoo Finance! to download the most recent trends in asset performance.

 Head over to the [report](https://raw.githubusercontent.com/jimmyg1997/NTUA-Multi-Criteria-Decision-Analysis/master/report.pdf) to get an in-depth look at the project.

 <img src="https://raw.githubusercontent.com/jimmyg1997/agora/master/photos/system.png" alt="https://raw.githubusercontent.com/jimmyg1997/agora/master/photos/system.png">

 ## Getting Started